Synthesis and characterization of a new energetic metal–organic framework for use in potential propellant compositions†

-Based on a nitrogen-rich Y-shape energetic ligand, tris(5-aminotetrazole)triazine (H3TATT), a new green solvent-free energetic metal–organic framework (EMOF) [Co(HTATT)]n has been synthesized under hydrothermal condition.
+Based on a nitrogen-rich Y-shape energetic ligand, tris(5-aminotetrazole)triazine (H3TATT), a new green solvent-free energetic metal–organic framework (EMOF) [Co(HTATT)]n, has been synthesized under hydrothermal conditions.
 X-ray single crystal structure analysis shows that [Co(HTATT)]n has a 3D framework structure with building units [Co1-(μ4′-HTATT)-Co1].
-The thermal decomposition behavior, the kinetic parameters of exothermic process, the calculated detonation properties and sensitivities to impact and friction stimuli of [Co(HTATT)]n were investigated.
+The thermal decomposition behavior, the kinetic parameters of the exothermic process, the calculated detonation properties and sensitivities to impact and friction stimuli of [Co(HTATT)]n were investigated.
 Using differential scanning calorimetry, [Co(HTATT)]n was explored as a combustion promoter to accelerate the thermal decomposition of ammonium perchlorate (AP).
 Experimental results indicated that [Co(HTATT)]n possesses potential application prospects in the field of greener propellants.
-Magnetic measurements performed on [Co(HTATT)]n with the tetrazolyl-bridged Co(II) EMOF structure displays spin-glass behavior with the coexistence of spin-canting ordering below 4.0 K.
+Magnetic measurements performed on [Co(HTATT)]n with the tetrazolyl-bridged Co(II) EMOF structure display spin-glass behavior with the coexistence of spin-canting ordering below 4.0 K.